Factbox: Obama, Romney solutions to stimulating the economy

 Romney said at one point in the campaign that the housing market needed to hit bottom on its own without government intervention and he has offered few clues on his likely approach to foreclosures.

-Democrats and Republicans agree that the government's heavy hand in the mortgage market should be reduced, but neither candidate has outlined a plan to do so.
+Democrats and Republicans agree the government's heavy hand in the mortgage market should be reduced, but neither candidate has outlined a plan to do that.

 THE FEDERAL RESERVE